dmohana1504/ETL-off-a-SQS-Queue/README.md

-# Data Engineering Take Home: ETL off a SQS Queue
+# ETL off a SQS Queue

 Welcome to this project!
 The primary goal here is to craft an ETL pipeline that seamlessly fetches JSON data from an AWS SQS Queue, subtly masks the fields `device_id` and `ip` to ensure user privacy, and then diligently stores the transformed information into a PostgreSQL database.